lhervier/dom-spring/README.md

 # Generate the update site

+## Update for IBM Designer installation

+IBM have updated the lotus.domino.Session and lotus.domino.Database interfaces in their latest version.
+But the Notes.jar stored in the "com.ibm.notes.java.api" haven't been upgraded.
+As Eclipse is using this one to compile, it's ok.
+But when compiling the update site, ant will use the one from jvm/lib/ext.
+That will lead to compilation errors.

+Before generating the update site, you must update this plugin :

+- Copy the file jvm/lib/ext/Notes.jar
+- In the folder "framework\shared\eclipse\plugins\com.ibm.notes.java.api.win32.linux_9.0.1.20131022-0932" and replace the existing one.

+I'm using IBM Domino Designer 9.0.1FP8.
+Maybe the next version will change this behavior...

 ## Import the projects into IBM Domino Designer

 - Clone or download the source code into a local folder.